 Will you help with travel and visas?

 If you’re attending from another country, in most cases you can enter the workshop’s location on a tourist visa basis.
-We can help with arrangements and give limited advice, but all visa and international travel issues are the responsibility of the attendee so please ensure you will be able to enter the country where the workshop is located before booking.
+We can help with arrangements and give limited advice, but all visa and international travel issues are your own responsibility so please ensure you will be able to enter the country where the workshop is located before booking.

 Do I need insurance?

 Each attendee is responsible for arranging their own travel and health insurance where applicable.
-Paul carries worldwide insurances for commercial photography as well as public liability, but you should always carry your own policy in case of cancellation, injury or a generally unexpected situation occurring.
-It is worth, also, considering equipment insurance – there are many great companies out there who can help.
-As with all landscape photography, there is always a small risk of equipment damage should something go wrong.
-Again, we can advise on this if it’s something you want to look into further – just get in touch and we’ll try to help.
+Paul carries worldwide insurances for commercial photography as well as public liability, but you should always carry your own policy in case of cancellation, medical needs or a generally unexpected situation occurring.
+It is worth, also, considering equipment insurance – there are many great companies out there who can help and we can make recommendations if needed – just get in touch and we’ll try to help.

 What if the weather is bad?